-The Group's impairment losses on loans and advances charged to its income statement amounted to $\in 3.0$ million in 2022 compared to $\in 3.9$ million in 2021, a decrease of $\in 1.0$ million, or 24.1 per cent., in 2022.
+The Group's impairment losses on financial instruments measured at amortised cost charged to its income statement amounted to \notin 11.5 million in 2023 compared to \notin 3.0 million in 2022, an increase of \notin 8.6 million, or 285 per cent., in 2023.

-The Group's impairment allowances on loans and advances are principally recorded against its portfolio of corporate loans and advances (including overdraft, factoring, apartment association loans and trade finance), with total impairment allowances against that portfolio amounting to &15.5 million as at 31 December 2022 compared to &15.3 million as at 31 December 2021, giving a total net increase of allowances for credit losses against the portfolio of corporate loans and advances of &0.2 million during 2022.
-In 2022 allowances for credit losses increased due to growth in the loan volumes.
+The Group's impairment allowances on loans and advances are principally recorded against its portfolio of corporate loans and advances (including overdraft, factoring, apartment association loans and trade finance), with total impairment allowances against that portfolio amounting to \notin 21.1 million as at 31 December 2023 compared to \notin 15.5 million as at 31 December 2022, giving a total net increase of allowances for credit losses against the portfolio of corporate loans and advances of \notin 5.6 million during 2023.
+In 2023 allowances for credit losses increased due to additional model-based forward-looking allowances being recorded.